Sp4c3Tr4v3l3r/Malicious-Macros/Very Hidden Sheets.md

 	- Change the very hidden value, and a value of the unused 6 bits.
 Now you don't have the Protected View
 	- oledump -p pluggin_biff --pluginoptions "-o BOUNDSHEET -a" example-03.xls

+- This way you can avoid YARA Rules